Somerset Historic Village Collection Welcomes #4 – the 1871 Washington House.

 Amazing that it’s been two years since we launched the Historic Somerset Hills Village collection in partnership with the Cat’s Meow Village Company.
 Mr. Local History is proud to announce that the village is going to grow again with at least two new additions for 2019.
 The first release for 2019 is the historic 1871 Washington House in the Basking Ridge Village of Bernards Township.
 If you’d like to participate and be part of the inaugural first production run you can pre-order yours at the Mr. Local History Gift Shop

 The 1871 Washington House

 Congratulations – the community has voted and the winner is the 1871 Washington House in the Basking Ridge Village of Bernards Township.
 The voting was close but this is truly a worthy winner.

-The Historic Somerset Hills Cat’s Meow Village is part of one of the largest collectible in the world.
+The New Jersey Historic Cat’s Meow Village is part of one of the largest collectibles in the world.
 The Cat’s Meow Company has been producing iconic images on wood with paint for some of the most historic property’s in the world.
 “It’s really a testament to our historic area in northern Somerset County that the Cat’s Meow Company has created such treasures from our community,” stated Brooks Betz, organizer and creator of the representing the Somerset Hills area.
 “It’s such a great give back to the community to offer these memories on wood.”